C-1: Fate of Judas

 C-4: “Everlasting Punishment. . .
 Forever and Ever” – Meaning?

-In our language the word “everlasting” means “time without end”.
-And it can sound foreboding – especially if we hear it in phrases like “everlasting punishment” or “everlasting torment”.
-The time-without-end concept is not the most accurate way to understand this word however.
+So now, regarding this word “everlasting”, in our language it means “time without end”.
+But is this really correct?
+“Time without end” sounds foreboding – especially if we hear it in phrases like “everlasting punishment” or “everlasting torment”.
+But this time-without-end concept is not the most accurate way to understand this word.
 And it might be better to substitute in its place words like “supernatural” or “in the Realm Beyond”.

 In the New Testament there are two Greek words used to express a stretched-out concept of time: aion and aionios.
 The words are obviously related to each other; aion is the noun and means “age”, while aionios is the adjective and, according to strict grammatical rules, means “age-lasting”.